vision4robotics/MRCF-Tracker/README.md

-# Response Deviation and Channel Reliability Aware Correlation Filters for Real-Time UAV Tracking
+# Multi-Regularized Correlation Filter for UAV Tracking and Self-Localization

-Matlab implementation of our Response Deviation and Channel Reliability Aware Correlation Filters for Real-Time UAV Tracking (RDCR).
+Matlab implementation of our Multi-Regularized Correlation Filter (MRCF).

 | **Test passed**                                              |
 | ------------------------------------------------------------ |